 The Adamson Trust is a long established Perthshire charity based in Crieff.

-We are able to give financial help with the cost of holidays or respite breaks for youngsters up to the age of 17 with physical, mental or emotional difficulties.
+We are able to give financial help with the cost of holidays or respite breaks for youngsters up to the age of 17 with physical, mental or emotional disabilities.

 We can only give help for this purpose.